zsiki/ls/doc/source/usersguide.rst

 With the "Batch plotting" command you can plot selected polygons using a composer template file. *Batch plotting* creates a QGIS atlas composition, which is a multi-page composition.
 One polygon will be on one page.
 In the dialog you can choose the output of the plot.

 #.
 This utility needs at least one polygon type layer open!
 #.
-Select the polygons you want to plot.
+Select the polygons you want to plot they must be in the same layer.
 #.
-Then open the *Batch Plotting* dialog.
+Click on the *Batch plotting* button in the toolbar to open the *Batch Plotting* dialog.
 #.
-In the dialog choose the layer which contains the selected polygons.
+In the dialog select the layer which contains the selected polygons.
 #.
 Select the composer template from the list.
-With the *Change dir...* button you can change the directory of the template files.
+Use the *Change dir...* button to select a template from another directory.
+The default directory for templates is the *template* subdirectory in the plug-in intallation directory.
 #.
-From the scale list you can choose from predefined scales or give a number manually.
+From the scale list you can choose from predefined scales or give a new scale manually.
 It must be a positive integer value.

-There are three possible output:
+There are three possible output of batch plot:

 - export to PDF
 - plot to a system printer
 - open in composer view

 Export to pdf
-    You can export the composition to a single multi-page PDF file or to separate files (one polygon to one PDF).
-In the first case give the PDF file after Plot button pressed.
-In the second case you must fill the *Output filename pattern* editbox according to the *Output filename expression* of QGIS.
-After Plot button pressed select the directory where you want to save the PDF files.
+    You can export the composition to a single multi-page PDF file or to separate files (individual single page PDF file for each selected polygon).
+In the first case give the PDF file after pressing the Plot button.
+In the second case you must fill the *Output filename pattern* field according to the *Output filename expression* of QGIS.
+After pressing the Plot button, select the directory where you want to save the PDF files.

 .. figure:: images/u27.png